-According to the information provided by the Albanian stakeholders in the framework of this assessment, the number of cases where special security measures are taken in order to prevent the re-victimisation and to avoid additional traumatisation of the victim is increasing.
-However, there is still a need to train more prosecutors and judges on the specificities of THB trials as well as the specificities of THB victims as court witnesses.
+According to the information provided by the Albanian stakeholders in the framework of this report, the number of cases where special security measures are taken in order to prevent the re-victimisation and to avoid additional traumatisation of the victim is increasing.
 There was only one case of a THB victim enrolled in the special protection programme in 2012.